-Choosing to mandate vaccination for employees
+Choosing to require vaccination for employees

 An employer or organisation can only require that employees provide evidence of their vaccination status in particular circumstances.
 If the employer or organisation intends to collect vaccination status into a record of employees and members, they must be satisfied that this collection is permitted under Australian Privacy Principle (APP) 3.

-This advice also applies to a sport and recreation organisations considering requiring players and visitors/supporters to be vaccinated as a condition of participating in sport.
+This advice also applies to sport and recreation organisations considering requiring players and visitors/supporters to be vaccinated as a condition of participating in sport.

-Choosing to mandate vaccination for customers
+Choosing to require vaccination for customers

 If businesses or organisations want customers and visitors to be vaccinated as a condition of entry to their premises or a condition of receiving services, they should seek advice before taking any action, as privacy and discrimination conditions may apply.

-- The workplace rights of employees and volunteers under the Fair Work Act: COVID-19 vaccinations: workplace rights & obligations - Fair Work Ombudsman
+The workplace rights of employees and volunteers under the Fair Work Act: COVID-19 vaccinations: workplace rights & obligations - Fair Work Ombudsman

-- Your Work, Health and Safety (WHS) responsibilities: Vaccination | Safe Work Australia
+Your Work, Health and Safety (WHS) responsibilities: Vaccination | Safe Work Australia

-- Whether requiring vaccination may be considered unlawful discrimination in your circumstance: COVID-19 vaccinations and federal discrimination law | Australian Human Rights Commission
+Whether requiring vaccination may be considered unlawful discrimination in your circumstance: COVID-19 vaccinations and federal discrimination law | Australian Human Rights Commission

-- Privacy and information security: COVID-19: Vaccinations and my privacy rights as an employee (oaic.gov.au)
+Privacy and information security: COVID-19: Vaccinations and my privacy rights as an employee (oaic.gov.au)

 Proof of vaccination status

-Read more about providing proof of vaccination status.
+Read more about providing proof of vaccination.